-Advanced plastics, polymer composites, and carbon fiber-reinforced plastics enable remarkable improvements in safety, design, and performance.
+Advanced plastics, polymer composites, and carbon fiber-reinforced plastics enable remarkable improvements in car frames.
+These improvements can be seen in safety, design, and performance.
 Enter a whole new era in vehicle sustainability.
 Plastics enable vehicle structure and hardware in many different ways.

-New material formulas and technology are making vehicles lighter, increasing fuel efficiency and battery range all while enabling flexible, more aesthetically pleasing design.
+New material formulas and technology are making vehicles lighter and increasing fuel efficiency.
+Increased battery range and more flexible, aesthetically pleasing design are additional benefits.

-The 2014 Dodge SRT Viper features a structurally critical component drop-in autoclave-cured carbon fiber-reinforced composite engine X-brace which is 50% lighter than its previous aluminum counterpart but meets stiffness requirements.
+The 2014 Dodge SRT Viper features a drop-in autoclave-cured carbon fiber-reinforced composite engine X-brace.
+It is 50% lighter than its previous aluminum counterpart but meets stiffness requirements.
 An exposed-weave finish compliments the same finish found on the underside of the hood.

-The 2014 Ford Edge Sport featured an innovative, integrated rear camera retention/attachment device injection molded from PA 6/6, replacing 4 separate parts and reducing costs and labor, while positioning the camera to minimize rotation and movement that can lead to distorted views.
+The 2014 Ford Edge Sport featured an integrated rear camera retention/attachment device.
+This innovative device is injection molded from PA 6/6, replacing 4 separate parts and reducing costs and labor.
+It positions the camera to minimize rotation and movement.
+This can help prevent distorted views.

 A blow molded grille reinforcement adds stiffness to the chromed ABS grille assembly on the 2016 Nissan Titan.
 Cost and weight were each reportedly reduced by 25% vs. a stamped steel reinforcement solution.
 During production, excess material is punched out and then reprocessed to form subsequent parts.